PhilippSoehnlein/star-trek-roman-timeline.de/Readme.md

 - Maybe integrate [grunt-protactor-coverage](https://www.npmjs.com/package/grunt-protractor-coverage)?
 - Figure out what dependencies in package.json are real dependencies to make the app run and which are just devDependencies.
 - Stuff from the JSON file should also get ``<span lang="en">`` if strings contain english texts.
+- All the other TODOs stated in the source code.

 ## Environment installation